gcalmettes/fitApp-fullstack/README.md

 1- Build the frontend:

-Install dependencies and build the react app with webpack.
+Install dependencies and build the react/d3 app with webpack.

 In the `frontend` folder: